pedrovelho/infrared/hitachi/README.md

 ```

-We can identify 3 types os sequences, first a
+Following the amount of bits and single or double bit chunks depend on the button pressed.
+We can identify 3 types os sequences detailed next.

 ### Long sequence (44 bytes in 2 chunks, 28 bytes first chunk + 16 bytes second chunk)

 This sequence is trigered when pressing either the mode, power, or sleep buttons.
-The second chunk is the time and date so that the remote and indoor unit synchronize during
-time related operations.
+The second chunk is the time and date so that the remote and indoor unit synchronize during time related operations.

 ```
 PULSE 30000